 World Food & Music Festival is produced by the Greater Des Moines Partnership.
-The event offers international cuisine, live music and performing arts, cooking demonstrations, wine and craft beers and much more.
-In light of the COVID-19 pandemic, alternative programming was offered in 2020 to celebrate food, music, heritage and culture.
-In 2021, a traditional Festival format will return, Sept.
-17 – 19, for The Festival's 17th year.
+The event offers international cuisine, live music and performing arts, cooking demonstrations, interactive programs, wine and craft beers and much more.

 The World Food & Music Festival began in October 2004 in the Historic East Village in Downtown Des Moines (DSM).
 It featured approximately two dozen vendors and welcomed thousands of guests eager to explore the diverse cuisine.
 The Community Foundation of Greater Des Moines was there from the beginning to support The Festival and provide a solid base from which to grow.

 Over the years, The Festival expanded its vendors, programming and entertainment and continued to see more guests enjoying the activities each year.
 To accommodate the growth, The Festival moved onto the Downtown DSM bridges for several years and in 2017 expanded into its current home in Western Gateway Park.
 Today, more than 90,000 guests visit The Festival each year to taste, see, hear and experience the many wonders of the World Food & Music Festival.

 Last year, a new mural was created in Downtown DSM through support provided by the Community Foundation of Greater Des Moines.
 The artwork was selected by a committee of individuals who have contributed to the World Food & Music Festival.
 These individuals included:

 - Kristi Idio, Festival Vendor, Lumpia & Co.